https://www.gosh.nhs.uk/conditions-and-treatments/conditions-we-treat/factor-v-deficiency/

 Often the suspicion of a clotting disorder might arise because of bruising or bleeding or during routine checks before an operation or following an injury.

 Factor V deficiency can be diagnosed using a sample of blood for testing in the laboratory.
 A test to measure how long a sample takes to clot may suggest a clotting disorder, which would then be investigated further.
-The level of Factor V in the blood will be checked as well as the level of Factor VIII as these sometimes occur in combination resulting in different and more serious bleeding.
+The level of Factor V in the blood will be checked as well as the level of Factor VIII as these sometimes occur in combination resulting in a different pattern of bleeding.
 Doctors will try to identify the gene mutation as well, as this can be helpful for planning future brothers and sisters and for testing other family members.

 Imaging scans, such as MRI, CT or ultrasound scans may be used to identify any internal bleeds, for instance, inside a joint.

 Factor V deficiency can be diagnosed before birth (prenatally) if there is a family history.
-There are several options for this including chorionic villus sampling (CVS) early in pregnancy or amniocentesis around 15 to 20 weeks or so.
+There are several options for this including chorionic villus sampling (CVS) early in pregnancy or amniocentesis around 15 to 20 weeks.

-Unlike other factors, Factor V is not available in replacement form so an infusion of fresh frozen plasma (FFP) is usually given instead.
-Alternatively, a medicine called tranexamic acid can be given to temporarily boost the proteins that stabilise blood clots.
+Unlike other factors, Factor V is not available in a separate replacement form, so an infusion of fresh frozen plasma (FFP) is usually given instead.
+For minor symptoms, a medicine called tranexamic acid can be given instead, to temporarily boost the proteins that stabilise blood clots.
 This is given by mouth, into a vein or topically (applied to the skin).

 Females may have to take additional measures to make their monthly periods manageable.
-Options can include taking tranexamic acid before and during her periods, the contraceptive pill or having an intra-uterine device (IUD) inserted.
+Options can include taking tranexamic acid before and during her periods and hormonal methods such as the contraceptive pill.

 Children and young people with Factor V deficiency will need regular reviews at their specialist centre to check that they are responding to treatment and not experiencing any side effects.
-This review will usually involve a check-up from the physiotherapist and dentist as well.
+This review may also involve a check-up from the physiotherapist.